McJtyMods/HoloGui/README.md

-# Ariente
+# HoloGui
-Ariente is a mod about technology and exploration
+HoloGui is a mod about holographic gui's